-The grant date fair values of the performance units, based upon the probable outcome of the performance units as of the grant date, are as follows:
+Analysis-Components of Executive Officer Compensation-Equity Awards-Multi-Year Performance Equity Awards-2021 Multi-Year Equity Awards".
+The grant date fair value of the performance units, based on the probable outcome of the performance units as of the grant date, are as follows:

-Mr. Johnson \$990,514 Ms. Hale: \$3,604,769 Mr. Mahoney: \$990,514 Mr. Johnson \$990,514 Ms. Hale: \$3,604,769 Mr. Mahoney: \$990,51 4
+Mr. Johnson \$990,514 Ms. Hale: \$3,604,769 Mr. Mahoney: \$990,514

-Assuming the highest performance conditions are met with respect to the performance units, the value of the performance units, based on a closing price of \$14.77 per common share on February 16, 2021 would be as follows:
+Assuming the highest performance conditions are met with respect to the performance units, the value of the performance units, based on a closing price of \$14.77 per common share on February 16, 2021, would be as follows:

-Mr. Johnson \$1,399,989 Ms. Hale: \$5,094,971 Mr. Mahoney: \$1,399,989 +,000,000 +0,00 .,0. +,000,000
+Mr. Johnson \$1,399,989 Ms. Hale: \$5,094,971 Mr. Mahoney: \$1,399,989

-For 2020: Represents the aggregate grant date fair value of the restricted shares granted to the executive on February 28, 2020 and performance units granted on February 28, 2020, calculated in accordance with FASB ASC Topic 718.
+For 2020: Represents the aggregate grant date fair value of the restricted shares granted to the executive on February 28, 2020, and performance units granted to the executive on February 28, 2020, calculated in accordance with FASB ASC Topic 718.
 The restricted shares vest ratably on each of the first three annual anniversaries of the date of grant.
-The performance units may be settled in restricted common shares if the Company achieves certain performance over a three year period.
+The performance units may be settled in restricted common shares if the Company achieves certain performance over a three-year performance period.

-The grant date fair values of the performance units, based upon the probable outcome of the performance units as of the grant date, are as follows:
+The grant date fair values of the performance units, based upon the probable outcome of the performance conditions as of the grant date, are as follows: